zendesk/sell-custom-objects-invoices-app/doc/pt2.md

-You can use **Admin Center** to manually create [Objects Types](https://developer.zendesk.com/rest_api/docs/sunshine/resource_types) and [Relationships](https://developer.zendesk.com/rest_api/docs/sunshine/relationship_types), but in our case to make sure there won't be any mistakes let's run the script that will automatically create the schema for you.
-The script is available  in main directory - `custom_objects_schema_setup.js`
+You can use **Admin Center** to manually create [Objects Types](https://developer.zendesk.com/rest_api/docs/sunshine/resource_types) and [Relationships](https://developer.zendesk.com/rest_api/docs/sunshine/relationship_types), but for the sake of speed and accuracy, let's run the script that will automatically create the schema for you.
+The script is available  in project's main directory - `custom_objects_schema_setup.js`
  Open `custom_objects_schema_setup.js` file in your editor
 At the top of the file provide necessary details:
 * SUBDOMAIN